roysubs/custom_bash/README.md

 **Option 1: Download full git project, then run `. custom_loader.sh`**:

+You *must* change the `core.autocrlf` settings when cloning on another WSL system or else all scripts will be broken `git config --global core.autocrlf input`
 `git clone https://github.com/roysubs/custom_bash`
 `git clone https://git.io/Jt0f6`   # git.io shortened url
 This is useful as the `curl xxx | bash` method runs everything immediately without prompting.
 After cloning the repo, run the loader with: `. custom_loader.sh` (it is best to dotsource like this as it has no execute permissions after cloning, and to allow it to dotsource `.custom` into the currect session when running).
 There is no need to use `sudo` to run this as require elevated tasks will invoke `sudo` inside the script.